18F/handbook/pages/general-information-and-resources/washington-dc.md

 ### Book rooms for meetings

 Use [BookIt](https://bookit.gsa.gov) to reserve rooms.
-The TTS space is in the G100 wing.
+The TTS space is in the 6400 wing, so meeting rooms in 6400, 6100, or 6200 are closest.

-- The TTS quiet room is G122B.
-It is un-reservable and is first-come, first served.
-- The closest reservable team rooms are G123A and G145m.

-Avoid booking rooms:

-- x3xx rooms---they're really far away from TTS and aren't easily accessible
-- x0xx rooms---they're not as up-to-date as other wings

 ### Receive visitors

 If you're expecting a small group of US citizens (fewer than 15 or so), no advance action is required on your part.
 Let your guest(s) know to bring ID;
-they'll give your name and the TTS room number (G100) at the security desk.
+they'll give your name and the TTS room number (6400) at the security desk.
 You'll have to escort visitors from security.

 If you're expecting a large group, or if the group includes non-US citizens, you